Cloud Strategy: Choosing To Go Cloud Right, Not Cloud First

 The Covid-19 pandemic had an enormous impact on the business world, forcing even the most rigid industries to adapt.
 When nearly 18 months of movement control orders (MCOs) and restrictions made remote work the new normal, cloud services provided a lifeline to keep operations afloat.

-The wealth of solutions in cloud computing today has open doors for companies to bring their business beyond mere survival even in the most challenging conditions.
-As a game-changer, cloud technology allows for the reinvention of business models, processes, and structures, bringing about tangible outcomes.
+The wealth of cloud solutions today has open doors for companies to bring their businesses beyond mere survival even in the most challenging conditions.
+As a game-changer, applying cloud management best practices is important for the reinvention of business models, processes, and structures, bringing about tangible outcomes.

 Today, when we talk to companies about cloud, we see far greater awareness of its potential to accelerate their businesses.
 We are now at a point where more organisations are embracing the cloud as a key strategy.